pierrebiver/pony-challenge/README.md

 ### Folder structure
 As this project is rather small the folder structure is different from what I would do normally.
 I normally work on a "feature" base folder structure, trying to keep every related files in the same folder (types, slices, component).

-### Responsiveness
-Half of the web traffic is coming from mobile phone, so responsiveness is key in most application.
-But displaying a maze on a phone is not the easiest challenge :)

-### Usability
-the keyboard could be used to navigate the maze more easily.